 Who knows?
 Someday they may even thank you for teaching them good manners!

 >>Let’s stay in touch!<<<

 Enter your email below to join my VIP list.
-I share my very best manners teaching tips plus you’ll get simple lessons to use to teach your family good manners at home.
-As a thank you, I’ll send you The Busy Moms Guide to Raising Confident, Considerate, and Mannerly Kids.
+I share my very best manners teaching tips, plus you’ll get simple lessons to use to teach your family good manners at home.
+I’ll send you The Busy Moms Guide to Raising Confident, Kind, and Considerate Kids as a thank you.

 I love the idea of having your children call to make their own appointments!
 Such a smart way to teach them proper phone etiquette.
 Thanks for sharing with us at Merry Monday this week!